 - Don't add the full amount of sugar in the beginning.
 Taste as you go, and add more sugar if needed.

-- Make sure that you stir your jam frequently while it is cooking.
-This will help keep it from burning or sticking to the pan.
+- Stir the jam frequently while it is cooking to prevent burning or sticking to the pan.

 - Test for doneness by placing a small spoonful of jam on a cold plate and refrigerating it for a few minutes; if it sets up, it's done.